-The 250-nit peak brightness may seem low for a modern desktop monitor, but the screen will be more than bright enough under normal viewing conditions; you’ll certainly want to reduce the maximum brightness.
+The 250-nit peak brightness might seem low for a modern desktop monitor, but the screen will be more than bright enough under normal viewing conditions; you’ll surely want to lower the maximum brightness.

 Dithering is also a common method to get 8-bit color for 16.7 million colors on IPS panel monitors at this price range.

-Don’t worry, the difference between true 8-bit and 6-bit + 2-bit FRC color is not noticeable.
+Don’t worry, the difference between true 8-bit and 6-bit + 2-bit FRC color is not perceptible.

 Now, VA panel monitors have a higher static contrast ratio of ~3,000:1.
 So, they’ll have much deeper blacks and more vivid details in shadows, but not as consistent colors or wide viewing angles as the IPS models.

-VA monitors have other disadvantages too such as a slow pixel response time speed.
-They’re generally not recommended at this price range unless you’re looking for a cheap 144Hz gaming monitor.
+VA monitors have other disadvantages at this price range as well, such as a slow pixel response time speed.

 Nowadays, you won’t hear Full HD as often as 4K UHD, but it’s still considered as the standard resolution.

-1080p content is most widespread, most PCs support it, and it looks very good on 24″ sized screens.
-You get a pixel density of ~92 PPI which makes for a decent amount of screen space as well as sharp details and text.
+1080p content is the most widespread, most PCs support it, and it looks very good on 24″ sized screens.
+You get a pixel density of ~92 PPI, which makes for a decent amount of screen space as well as sharp details and text.

-The monitor has a pixel response time speed of 5ms GtG (gray to gray pixel transition) which is more than quick enough for its 75Hz refresh rate.
-There is no visible ghosting behind fast-moving objects.
+The monitor has a pixel response time speed of 5ms GtG (gray to gray pixel transition), which is more than quick enough for its 75Hz refresh rate.
+There is no prominent ghosting behind fast-moving objects.

 Of course, when it comes to gaming performance, the 75Hz refresh rate is holding back this display as there are now 144Hz models that are just slightly more expensive than the ASUS VA24EHE.

-So, if you play a lot of games and your FPS (Frames Per Second) rate is usually over 75FPS, consider investing in a 144Hz gaming monitor (especially if your FPS rate is often over 100FPS).
+So, if you play a lot of games and your FPS (Frames Per Second) is usually over 75FPS, consider investing in a 144Hz gaming monitor (especially if your frame rate is often over 100FPS).

 Moreover, the monitor supports AMD FreeSync with a 48-75Hz variable refresh rate (VRR) range.

-VRR eliminates all screen tearing and stuttering with minimal input lag penalty (~1ms) as long as your FPS rate is within the dynamic range (48-75FPS).
-Below 48FPS, FreeSync stops working until your FPS rate recovers.
+VRR eliminates all screen tearing and stuttering with minimal input lag penalty (~1ms) as long as your frame rate is within the dynamic range (48-75FPS).
+Below 48FPS, FreeSync stops working until your FPS recovers.

 You will need a compatible AMD graphics card for FreeSync over HDMI on this monitor.

 One last thing to keep in mind about IPS monitors is IPS glow.
-This is a common drawback of this panel technology, it’s characterized as visible ‘glowing’ around the corners of the screen.
+This is a common drawback of this panel technology; it’s described as visible ‘glowing’ around the corners of the screen.

 The intensity of IPS glow varies across different units of the monitor, and in all but the most extreme cases, it’s completely manageable.

-If you get a lot of glowing, reduce the monitor’s maximum brightness or add some ambient lighting around the screen.
+If you get a lot of glowing, decrease the monitor’s maximum brightness or add some ambient lighting around the screen.